mswart/ruby-modernizr/README.md

 Releases
 --------

 New versions of this gem will only be published when there is a new stable version of Modernizr.
 Maybe if they do an official beta, I might too.
-But no otherwise no untagged releases.
+But otherwise no untagged releases.